Dinesh3408/Scaler_probs/README.md

 ###	    *H- HomeWork*
 ###	    *3- Porblem number 3*

-#### The above file name is decoded into plain sentence as *"It is the solution to the 3rd problem under Homeowork of Dynamic Programming appeared in lecture 1"*
+#### The above file name is decoded into plain sentence as *"It is the solution to the 3rd problem under Homework of Dynamic Programming appeared in lecture 1"*
 ==========================================================================================================